(picture: ‘Emporer Dragonfly 3’ Nik Pollard)

 Registration and payment

-For more information about the course content, please contact Ben or Greg directly (firstname.lastname@example.org and email@example.com)
+For more information about the course content, please contact Ben or Nik directly (firstname.lastname@example.org and email@example.com)

-For registration and payment, please see here (link to Højskole’s relevant webpage)
+For registration and payment, please see here (link to Højskole’s relevant webpage will be going live soon, when the course will be open to booking)

 A few days after registration you will be asked to pay a 1,000kr non-refundable deposit.
 An invoice for remaining payment and more information on the course will be sent 8 weeks before the course starts.